shurans/sscnet/README.md

         First three float stores the origin of the 3D volume in world coordinate.
         Then 16 float of camera pose in world coordinate.
         Followed by the 3D volume encoded by run-length encoding.
-        Please reference: ./matlab_code/utils/readRLEfile.m for more detail.
+        Please reference: `./matlab_code/utils/readRLEfile.m` for more details.
-0. Example code to convert NYU ground truth data: `matlab_code/perpareNYUCADdata.m` This function provide a example of how to convert the NYU ground truth from 3D CAD model annotation provided by:
+0. Example code to convert NYU ground truth data: `matlab_code/perpareNYUCADdata.m` This function provides an example of how to convert the NYU ground truth from 3D CAD model annotations provided by:
    Guo, Ruiqi, Chuhang Zou, and Derek Hoiem.
 "Predicting complete 3d models of indoor scenes."
-   You need to download the original annotation by runing `downlad_UIUCCAD.sh`.
+   You need to download the original annotations by runing `download_UIUCCAD.sh`.

 ### License